Abandoned Flugplatz Johannisthal

 Located between Johannisthal and Adlershof, in what used to be the outskirts of Berlin, the airfield opened as Motorflugplatz Johannisthal-Adlershof.
 The name connected with the fact that this was the place for powered flights.

 This happened because the German Army at the time didn’t want to see hangars being built at the parade grounds on Tempelhof.
 Before the airport was built, the area was used as a training field for the German Army.
-It was only in the 1920s that construction started for the airport, and it became Flughafen Berlin-Tempelhof.
+Only in the 1920s did construction start for the airport, and it became Flughafen Berlin-Tempelhof.

 Located between Johannisthal and Adlershof, in what used to be the outskirts of Berlin, the airfield opened as Motorflugplatz Johannisthal-Adlershof.
 The name connected with the fact that this was the place for powered flights.